Abu Dhabi Education Council

 - ADEC monitors courses and programs in Abu Dhabi schools and other educational institutes, offers support and assistance to schools and universities, and implements policies and procedures intended to improve the standard of education in Abu Dhabi.

-- Director General of ADEC was Dr Mugheer Khamis Al Khaili (last checked June 2009).
+- Director General of ADEC is Dr Amal Al Qubaisi (announced 15 Mar 2014).
+Previous DG was Dr Mugheer Khamis Al Khaili.

-- The three educational zones in Abu Dhabi are Abu Dhabi Educational Zone (ADEZ), Al Ain Educational Zone (AAEZ) (Director is Salem Al Kathiri), and the Western Region Educational Zone (WEZ).
+- Education zones in Abu Dhabi are Abu Dhabi Educational Zone (ADEZ), Al Ain Educational Zone (AAEZ) (Director is Salem Al Kathiri), and the Western Region Educational Zone (WEZ).

 - According to Dr Mugheer Khamis Al Khaili, the ADEC Director General, the difference between ADEC and ADEZ is that "ADEC plans and takes decisions, while the Abu Dhabi Education Zone is in charge of the implementation process.
-However, at the end, we both work together as one team" (reported in Gulf News 28 September 2008).
+However, at the end, we both work together as one team" (Gulf News 28 Sep 2008).

 ADEC school accreditation in Abu Dhabi (22 March 2011 update)